Related articles

 })

-This snippet makes Webpack “provide” the jQuery module to all packs through the name $.
-It is equivalent to adding the following at the beginning of each pack:
+This snippet makes Webpack “deliver” the jQuery module to all packs using the name $.
+This is equivalent to adding the following to the start of each pack:

 import $ from 'jquery';